richardneal/Hypercutter/README.md

 - The zip file sometimes doesn't get properly overwritten.
 - I started adding a checkbox for lowercase, but I started messing everything up when I tried to make it checked by default, so maybe you can show me how with the way you're setting the session data?
+- There are some lingering problems with user sessions.
+- A few treeView options aren't working right now because I haven't put all the code there.